 - It is best to get a nose job in early adulthood or even as a teenager.

-- Boys can get a nose job done at the age of 18 at the earliest, and girls at 16.
+- Boys can get a nose job done from the age of 18, whilst girls can from the age of 16 (with parental permission).

-- Your experienced plastic surgeon may suggest different ages, depending on how developed your nose is at this age.
+- Your experienced plastic surgeon may suggest different ages, depending on how developed your nose is for your age.

 - There is no upper age limit to getting your nose surgery.
 In general, you should be healthy enough to undergo such a procedure and fully recover from it.